tardate/LittleCodingKata/tools/s3sync/README.md

     For S3 commands it will use the AWS_PROFILE=wasabi --endpoint-url=https://s3.wasabisys.com

     About to proceed ..
 Are you sure? (y/n)

+#### Wasabi Gotchas

+I'm now happily using a sync to Wasabi as an additional offsite backup, but I did encounter a few issues along the way:

+1. I initially had some routing issues to us-west that have since been solved by wasabi.
+My fallback at the time was to use the default us-east location.

+2. One very large collection of files would always want to re-send the same subset of files (i.e. redundant sync).
+This problem didn't occur with AWS S3 on the same file set.
+Wasabi support eventually helped find a solution: add a `--page-size 10000` to the sync command.
+It may be there is a development change coming to Wasabi that will make the default behaviour a bit more in line with AWS S3.

 ## Credits and References